 Bunions are typically treated with conservative measures, although conservative treatment will not cure the bunion, it can reduce pain and keep the bunion from worsening.
 Conservative treatment options usually include:

 - Changes in footwear

 - Padding the foot

 Surgery may be recommended if, after a period of time, conservative treatments have failed to eliminate the pain or there is still difficulty walking.
+For more information about DISC Orthopedic care, visit us online here.
 More information can be found at the American Academy of Orthopaedic Surgeons: Bunions.